abhinavsingh/proxy.py/README.md

                         Default: None.
 CA signing key to use for dynamic generation of HTTPS certificates.
-If used, must also pass --ca-key-file and --ca-cert-file --cert-file CERT_FILE
+If used, must also pass --ca-key-file and --ca-cert-file --auth-plugin AUTH_PLUGIN
-                        Default: None.
-Server certificate to enable end-to-end TLS encryption with clients.
-If used, must also pass --key-file.
-  --auth-plugin AUTH_PLUGIN
                         Default: proxy.http.proxy.AuthPlugin.
 Auth plugin to
                         use instead of default basic auth plugin.